streamlink/windows-builds/README.md

 ## Notes

-The installers perform the following tasks:
+### Installers

-- The `bin` subdirectory of the installation path gets added to the system's `PATH` environment variable, so the `streamlink.exe` and `streamlinkw.exe` executables can be resolved without having to specify the absolute or relative path to these files.
+- When installing, the `bin` subdirectory of the installation path gets added to the system's `PATH` environment variable, so the `streamlink.exe` and `streamlinkw.exe` executables can be resolved without having to specify the absolute or relative path to these files.
 - An entry gets added to the system's list of installed software, and an uninstaller gets generated.
 - When installing, the `pkgs` subdirectory gets deleted recursively before unpacking any files, to ensure that old and unsupported python package files of previous installations don't exist when upgrading without uninstalling.
+- A default config file gets written to `%APPDATA%\streamlink\config` if it doesn't exist.
+- The [`ffmpeg-ffmpeg`](https://streamlink.github.io/cli.html#cmdoption-ffmpeg-ffmpeg) argument in the config file always gets updated to the current install-location.
+- Python modules not part of the standard library will be byte-compiled after installation.

+### Portable archives

+- The `bin` directory with the `streamlink.exe` and `streamlinkw.exe` executables won't be added to the `PATH` environment variable.
+- Since no config file will be generated either, users will need to create one themselves, including the [`ffmpeg-ffmpeg`](https://streamlink.github.io/cli.html#cmdoption-ffmpeg-ffmpeg) argument.
+Otherwise, [`--ffmpeg-ffmpeg`](https://streamlink.github.io/cli.html#cmdoption-ffmpeg-ffmpeg) needs to be set on the command line to enable muxed output streams.
+- Python modules not part of the standard library will be byte-compiled upon first execution.

 ## Additional notes